krsoninikhil/krsoninikhil.github.io/_posts/2018-12-15-easy-moving-from-vscode-to-emacs.md

 9. If you jump back to function call by `C-M-p`.

-10. To find all the references of a function, priviously mentioned project wide search with `projectile` works good for me.
+10. To find all the references of a function, priviously mentioned project-wide search with `projectile` works well for me.

 11. I use `fymd` package to real time markdown preview, with this key binding: